AUDIT COMMITTEE CHARTER

 2. Review and pre-approve each service and related fees considered to be auditing services and permitted non-audit services to be provided by the independent auditor pursuant to pre-approval policies and procedures established by the Committee.
 The Committee may delegate to one or more of its members the authority to grant pre-approvals, with any such pre-approval reported to the Committee at its next regularly scheduled meeting;

-3. Meet with the independent auditor to review, among other things, all critical accounting policies prepared by the Company, all material alternative accounting treatments discussed with management, the ramifications of the use of such treatments and the independent auditor’s preferred treatment, and all material written communications with management, including any reports or management letters on significant deficiencies and material weaknesses in internal control over financial reporting, any schedule of unadjusted differences, as well as the results of the audit or review and any opinion or report, which the independent auditor proposes to render in connection with the Company’s financial statements.
+3. Meet with the independent auditor to review, among other things, any critical audit matters identified by the independent auditor, all critical accounting policies prepared by the Company, all material alternative accounting treatments discussed with management, the ramifications of the use of such treatments and the independent auditor’s preferred treatment, and all material written communications with management, including any reports or management letters on significant deficiencies and material weaknesses in internal control over financial reporting, any schedule of unadjusted differences, as well as the results of the audit or review and any opinion or report, which the independent auditor proposes to render in connection with the Company’s financial statements.
 The review should cover those matters that the independent auditor is required to discuss with the Committee pursuant to existing professional standards;

 4. Review with the independent auditor the performance and conduct of the audit, any difficulties encountered during the audit and management’s response, any restrictions imposed on the scope of the audit or access to requested information, and any significant disagreements with management.
 Review with the independent auditor and internal auditors the scope and plan of their respective audits and degree of coordination of their plans.
 Discuss with the independent auditor the responsibilities, budget and staffing of the internal audit function;